MartinEnke/FlowOps-AI/flowops-admin/README.md

 **Martin Enke**

-FlowOps AI is an exploration of how AI systems can be:
+This project explores how AI systems can be built to be:
 - transparent
 - constrained
 - auditable
-- and genuinely useful in real operations
+- and genuinely useful in real operational environments